peter-289/payroll_system/README.md

 This project is a payroll management system that allows users of an enterprise to:
 1 --> Register as employees
-2 --> View there payrolls
+2 --> View their payrolls
-3 --> Print there payrolls
+3 --> Print their payrolls

 ## --PROJECT FEATURES--